epfl-ada/ada-2023-project-teamcajare2023/README.md

 - **The Movies Dataset**
   - We identified, for each movie of the dataset, the main character, the actor who interpreted it and its gender.
   - We deleted the rows for which we had no information on gender.

+- **CoreNLP parsed summaries**
+  - We extracted the full names of the characters mentioned in the movie summaries.
+  - For each of the character identified, we searched for the agent verbs, patient verbs and attributes that desribe them.
+  - We used the spaCy natural language processing library to get words embeddings of the character descriptions.

 - **IMDb Dataset**
   - The IMDb dataset comprises two files—one with ratings and another with various movie names.
 We calculated the average ratings for each movie.